ABennettLab/protocol-website/content/docs/5_pcr/4_primer_sets.md

 **REV**.
 5'-AATGATACGGCGACCACCGAGATCTACAC [**<u>i5</u>**]TCGTCGGCAGCGTC -3'

 You can build your custom i7 and i5.
-Remember that they can be 6-8bp long and **must be unique**!!!
+Remember that they can be 6-8bp long and **must be unique**.
 Also there are some technical requirements to keep in mind, so make sure to read the literature thorougly.